sensordeck/atlas-docs/docs/ros2-integration.md

 Atlas does not attempt to replace or modify:

-- existing ROS2 sensor drivers
+- Eexisting ROS2 sensor drivers
-- camera pipelines
+- Camera pipelines
 - LiDAR drivers
-- navigation stacks
+- Nnavigation stacks

 Instead, Atlas introduces a **deterministic timing boundary** and a **sensor telemetry layer** that runs alongside the ROS2 system.